mexhi-byte/matlab-not-opening/README.md

 # matlab-not-opening
 matlab wont opening or starting or live editor dont work
 ___________________________________________________________________________________________________________________________________
-extract matlab to a folder. after unzip go to matlab foldr bin/glnxa64 and delet these file libfreetype.so.6 exclude/ libfreetype.so.6.16.0
+extract matlab to a folder. after unzip go to matlab folder bin/glnxa64 and delete these file libfreetype.so.6 libfreetype.so.6.16.0

- if you have install the matlab and the programm doesent open or if the program opens snd live script doesent work open the termial and paste these
+ if you have install the matlab and the programm doesent open or if the program opens snd live script doesent work open the termial and type

 _____________________________________________________________________________________________________________________________________
 cd <matlab installer root directory>